* Headlines on Donetsk counter hopes of swift resolution of crisis

 * U.S. corporate results offer more upbeat message

 By Patrick Graham

-The step up in rhetoric over Russia’s involvement following last week’s downing of a Malaysian airliner had offered hope for some investors that stronger action by Western powers could push the conflict toward a peaceful conclusion.
+A step-up in U.S. and British rhetoric over Russia’s role in Ukraine after last week’s downing of a Malaysian airliner had offered hope for some investors that stronger action by Western powers could push the conflict toward a peaceful conclusion.

 But reports that Ukrainian forces were moving into the eastern city of Donetsk added to concerns that the conflict in one of Europe’s biggest countries instead may escalate further.